 The U.S. Department of Education is about to pilot test a new debit card for students who get federal student loans.

-For the federal government, it means less hassle and a way to get a glimpse at whether students are spending their student aid wisely.
 For the bank that gets to issue the card, it means access to a tremendous base of future middle-class clients.
 For students, it means potential savings since the card has no fees and prevents students from overdrafts.

 As a scholar of both payment cards and financial literacy for young adults, I see benefits but also a serious potential downside to the debit card.